georgeflanagin/anagrammatic/README.md

 English reduces the magnitude of the composite numbers that represent the options, although experience has shown that because the factors of the large composite numbers are much smaller, the `divmod` operation goes quickly.
+For example, our test phrase (`embrace inclusivity`) evaluates to 695823563878969513260, which is a little greater than 2^69, whereas a word like `race` which might be a component of an anagram evaluate to only 870, not even 2^10.

-The above ordering goes one step farther, as it is an empirical analysis of the frequency of letters in the Linux dictionary, because we need not concern ourselves with how common a word is, only that it appears exactly once in the dictionary.
+The above ordering goes one step farther, as it is an empirical analysis of the frequency of letters in the Linux dictionary, because we need not concern ourselves with how *common* a word is, only that it appears exactly *once* in any dictionary.

 Of course, anagrams differ from the basic perfect cover problem in other material ways.
 The first is that we are not looking for just